Welcome to today's edition of the Rush 24-7 podcast.

 That's because I'm being sued over it.

-Uh but uh we're all worried about the climate change.
+But we're all worried about the climate change.

 You may have heard it in his State of the Union thing.

-It's like it's like NSA climate hubs, HR.
+It's like NSA climate hubs, HR.

-Don't be afraid to speak up About it and call your regional climate hub.
+Don't be afraid to speak up about it and call your regional climate hub.

 They're in Ames, Iowa.